niranj-r/Top-100-Coders/README.md

 ### About Me

-> Hi myself Niranj R from Pathanamthitta Studying at St Joseph's College of Engineering and Technology Palai   as 1st Year Cyber Security Student
+> Hi myself Niranj R from Thiruvananthapuram studying at Mar Baselios College of Engineering and Technology, Nalanchira, Trivandrum.
+A 1st Year Computer Science and Engineering Student
-> Age 18 Love to explore the depth of Tech knowledge , programming etc etc..
+> Age 17 Love to explore the depth of Technology, programming, photography, editing etc..

 ### Portfolio Highlights